apache/airflow-client-java/airflow-client/docs/DagRunApi.md

     OffsetDateTime startDateLte = OffsetDateTime.now(); // OffsetDateTime | Returns objects less or equal the specified date.
 This can be combined with start_date_gte parameter to receive only the selected period.
     OffsetDateTime endDateGte = OffsetDateTime.now(); // OffsetDateTime | Returns objects greater or equal the specified date.
 This can be combined with start_date_lte parameter to receive only the selected period.
     OffsetDateTime endDateLte = OffsetDateTime.now(); // OffsetDateTime | Returns objects less than or equal to the specified date.
 This can be combined with start_date_gte parameter to receive only the selected period.
+    List<String> state = Arrays.asList(); // List<String> | The value can be repeated to retrieve multiple matching values (OR condition).
     String orderBy = "orderBy_example"; // String | The name of the field to order the results by.
-Prefix a field name with `-` to reverse the sort order. try {
+Prefix a field name with `-` to reverse the sort order.  *New in version 2.1.0* try {
-      DAGRunCollection result = apiInstance.getDagRuns(dagId, limit, offset, executionDateGte, executionDateLte, startDateGte, startDateLte, endDateGte, endDateLte, orderBy);
+      DAGRunCollection result = apiInstance.getDagRuns(dagId, limit, offset, executionDateGte, executionDateLte, startDateGte, startDateLte, endDateGte, endDateLte, state, orderBy);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling DagRunApi#getDagRuns");